510208/KMS-Activator--VB.Net/README.md

 # KMS-Activator

+#Purpose:
-Purpose: This application is used ot more easily activate Volume Licensed versions of Windows for those who do not want to use commandline tools.
+This application is used to more easily activate Volume Licensed versions of Windows/Office for those who do not want to use commandline tools